-- Basil – sage would work well in its place.
+- Basil – dried sage would work well in its place.

 - Drippings: (Optional) I’ve specifically written this recipe, so you have an option for delicious gravy when you don’t have pan drippings.
 However, if you’ve got a roast in the oven, feel free to use the drippings in place of some of the broth.
 The drippings are all the juices that accumulate in the pan when roasting meats like beef, chicken, turkey, pork, etc.